bok3948/Basic_Pruning/README.md

 - **Global Pruning Strategy**: Unlike the original approach, which focuses predominantly on inner layers, our method implements global pruning across all layers, including outer ones.
 This approach ensures a uniform reduction in complexity throughout the network.

-- **Pruning Outerlayer of ResNet Blocks**: We extend the pruning process to encompass both inner and outer layers of ResNet architectures, providing a more comprehensive reduction in model complexity.
+- **Pruning Outer layers of ResNet Blocks**: We extend the pruning process to encompass both inner and outer layers of ResNet architectures, providing a more comprehensive reduction in model complexity.

 This table is comparison with paper 'Pruning Filters for Efficient ConvNets'.